We are pleased to announce Dr. Najwa Javed as our Fifteenth Muslim Woman of the Month!

 That was a really interesting journey.
 Orthotics are second nature to a podiatrist.
 We make a lot of them.
 I have 10,000 casts that we’ve done in the last 10 years.

 It’s like when you go to the dentist and they make molds of your teeth.
 This is something that you do routinely.
 So I had a lot of aggregated data.
-I think I mentioned that I have a Master’s in clinical research and biostatistics, so I can work with numbers really well.
+I think I mentioned that I have a master’s in clinical research and biostatistics, so I can work with numbers really well.

 I started to do a lot of data aggregation trying to figure out like, “This is a standard woman’s size seven shoe, a three-inch heel, and this is the mold of a patient’s foot, how am I going to make an orthotic to fit in the shoe?